 First, you need to install and activate the MonsterInsights plugin on your website.
 For more details, see our tutorial on how to install a WordPress plugin.

-Once you have installed and set up MonsterInsights, the next step is to connect your Google Analytics account to your Google Search Console account.
+Once you have installed and set up MonsterInsights, the next step is to connect your Google Analytics 4 account with Google Search Console.

 Simply go to Insights » Reports and then switch to the ‘Search Console’ tab.